 And Irish freedom wasn't even mentioned.

-Another piece of confusion - the Danish king hired out troops to William when he had to call off a war against Sweden due to insufficient support by his French allies.
-Politics certainly were complicated and armies were expensive ...
+It is sometimes reported that William won thanks to the support of Finnish mercenaries.
+This is another rather confused notion - the Danish king hired out troops to William when he had to call off a war against Sweden due to insufficient support by his French allies.
+As with today, politics certainly were complicated and armies were expensive.

 One of the regiments serving under William was the Fynske - from the island of Funen (Danish Fyn) in Denmark, occasionally and very loosely translated into English as the "Finnish" regiment.

-Anyway - the Orange Order has Celebrated the Battle of the Boyne Ever Since!
+The Orange Order Celebrations of the Battle of the Boyne